Skip to content

 Are these changes tested?

-yes added fuzz test to aggregate
+yes added fuzz test for aggregate and sort

 Are there any user-facing changes?